Democrats keep control of U.S. Senate, crush Republican 'red wave' hopes | Politics

 Democrats keep control of U.S. Senate, crush Republican 'red wave' hopes

-As of late on Saturday, Republicans had won 211 seats, with 218 needed for a majority, ahead of the Democrats with 205.
-"The American people rejected the anti-democratic, authoritarian, nasty and divisive direction the MAGA Republicans wanted to take our country," Schumer said after Senator Catherine Cortez Masto's re-election win in Nevada sealed control of the chamber for Biden's Democrats.
+"I am incredibly pleased by the turnout."
+Hovering over the 2022 midterm elections all year has been former President Donald Trump, who used his continued popularity among hard-right conservatives to influence the candidates the Republican Party nominated for congressional, gubernatorial and local races.
+With Republicans' lackluster performance - even if they win a narrow majority in the House - Trump has been blamed for boosting candidates who were unable to appeal to a broad enough electorate.

-Democrats held onto control of the U.S. Senate, handing a major victory to President Joe Biden and extinguishing hopes of the "red wave" that Republicans had expected leading into the midterm elections.
+Democrats held onto control of the U.S. Senate while limiting projected losses in the House, handing a major victory to President Joe Biden and extinguishing hopes of the "red wave" that Republicans had expected leading into the midterm elections.
 Biden, who struggled with low approval ratings ahead of Tuesday's elections, partly due to public frustration over inflation, said the late Saturday outcome made him look forward to the remainder of his term in office.

 Senate Majority Leader Chuck Schumer described it as a "victory and vindication" for Democrats and their agenda.
 He accused the Republican Party of stoking fear and division during the campaign.
 Republicans, however, remained close to seizing control of the House of Representatives as officials continued counting ballots.

 It could take several days or more before the outcome of enough House races is known to determine which party will control the 435-seat chamber.
 Returns were still flowing in for several races, including many in liberal-leaning California.
-As of late on Saturday, Republicans had won 211 seats, with 218 needed for a majority, ahead of the Democrats with 205.
+As of late on Saturday, Republicans had won 211 seats and the Democrats 205, with 218 needed for a majority.

 "We're focusing now on Georgia.
 We feel good about where we are," Biden said on Sunday in Cambodia ahead of an East Asia summit.
 "I am incredibly pleased by the turnout."
 Hovering over the 2022 midterm elections all year has been former President Donald Trump, who used his continued popularity among hard-right conservatives to influence the candidates the Republican Party nominated for congressional, gubernatorial and local races.